-David presently serves as Chair of the Board of Trustees of the Chartered Institute of Arbitrators, having represented the Chartered Institute at the United Nations Commission on International Trade Law (UNCITRAL) Working Group on International Commercial Arbitration for its work on amendments to the UNCITRAL Model Law and the UNCITRAL Arbitration Rules.
-He is also a member of the International Chamber of Commerce’s Commission on Arbitration.
+David is a former chair of the Board of Trustees of the Chartered Institute of Arbitrators, having represented the Chartered Institute at the United Nations Commission on International Trade Law (UNCITRAL) Working Group on International Commercial Arbitration for its work on amendments to the UNCITRAL Model Law and the UNCITRAL Arbitration Rules.
+He is also a member of the International Chamber of Commerce’s (ICC) Commission on Arbitration.